 Chances are, you already know a location you can use on June 21 to bring people together and make music, so make sure you register on the Make Music Day website.
 Alternatively, check out the interactive Make Music Day map on the website to see if there are any events happening nearby that you can take part in.

 For outdoor or public activations, we recommend getting in touch with your local council to help with organising your event.

 It’s really easy!
 If you have a venue, want to organise an event or want to play some music, simply register your interest on the Make Music Day Australia website: makemusicaustralia.org.au/#participate.
 We want our events map to be full with music events in all corners of Australia.
 This is a grassroots music festival and therefore event organisers create events under their own steam.

 This will be entirely dependent on what kind of activation takes place.
-Individual venues and organisers are encouraged to make appropriate financial arrangements with working musicians or groups where possible, however as the aim of Make Music Day is to be as inclusive as possible, amateur and community groups and regular citizens are also encouraged to participate however they can.
+Individual venues and organisers working with professional musicians or groups should have appropriate financial arrangements in place for the event, however as the aim of Make Music Day is to be as inclusive as possible, amateur and community groups and regular citizens are also encouraged to participate however they would like.